petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 - Which architecture path was executed?
 - Which product, order, and idempotency key were involved?
 - Which state owner accepted, rejected, reserved, released, or completed work?
-- Did completed/rejected/idempotent counts match the expected scenario behavior?
+- Did unique successful, rejected, and idempotent duplicate response counts match the expected scenario behavior?
-- Did the final inventory state preserve the scenario invariant?
+- Did final inventory preserve the scenario invariant?
+- Did the observed timeline match the expected workflow sequence?

+The most important operational questions are about state ownership, invariant protection, and failure policy.

-## Correlation ID
+## Correlation ID usage

 The correlation ID is diagnostic metadata.
-It is intentionally not part of `RunScenarioRequest`, `RunScenarioResponse`, or `ArchitectureRunResult`.
+It is intentionally not part of scenario request or result contracts.

 The header name is: